The Detectives

 Detective A

-It is called "kind shoogy."
-It is Japanese.
-They use gold to glue stuff back together and it is better than new.
+It's called "kind shoogy."
+Advanced Japanese stuff.
+They use gold to glue stuff back together and it's better than new.

 Detective B